IATI/iati-account-docs/docs/manage_data_files.rst

 -------------------------
 To add information about a new IATI data file for your organisation:

-1) Click "Create a new dataset" on the 'Datasets' page:
+1) Click "Create new dataset" on the 'Datasets' page:

 .. figure:: images/create_new_dataset.png
     :width: 100 %